 Our full three-year accreditation from the Joint Commission, the nation's leading accrediting authority for hospitals, is a tribute to the dedicated efforts of Bronx-Lebanon's physicians, nurses, and administrative staff, as well as Board of Trustees and our employees.
 It is a confirmation of Bronx-Lebanon's success in providing high quality and compassionate care, while always assuring patient safety and satisfaction.

-Our Consecutive A-Ratings (Fall 2014, Spring 2015, and Fall 2015) from the Leapfrog Group (an independent nonprofit, which compiles its results under the guidance of leading patient safety experts) places Bronx-Lebanon in the upper echelon of the safest hospitals in the nation.
+Our Consecutive A-Ratings (Spring 2016, Fall 2015, Spring 2015, and Fall 2014) from the Leapfrog Group (an independent nonprofit, which compiles its results under the guidance of leading patient safety experts) places Bronx-Lebanon in the upper echelon of the safest hospitals in the nation.

 Our new medical school affiliation with the Icahn School of Medicine at Mount Sinai and clinical collaboration with the Mount Sinai Health System is expanding care across multiple disciplines, including cardiology, oncology, surgery, orthopaedics, and pediatrics.
 It will link information systems to promote quality, continuity, and evaluation of care, as well as include the development of a robust population health enterprise, with shared resources as part of New York State’s DSRIP initiative.